lune-climate/lune-docs/docs/guides/share-your-impact.md

 ## Concepts

-- **Beneficiary** - Legal entity that can claim the offsetting benefits and is listed in the official public registry.
+- **Beneficiary** - Legal entity that can claim the offsetting benefits and is listed in the official public registry
-- **Certificate** - Proof of retired carbon credits in the name of the Beneficiary.
-Can be used in Net Zero audits.
+- **Certificate** - Proof of retired carbon credits in the beneficiary's name.
+Can be used in Net Zero audits
-- **Client account** - Customers that wish to provide a Sustainability page to their clients must create a client account for each client to define their basic characteristics, such as name, currency, and beneficiary.
+- **Client account** - Customers that wish to provide a Sustainability page to their clients must create a client account for each client to define their basic characteristics, such as name, currency, and beneficiary

 </div>
 </div>